 Home care and home support

-Governments provide services to help older people remain, or return to living independently, in their homes.
+Governments provide services to help older people remain or return to their homes.
 Carers can also access respite care through home care and home support programs:

 - the Commonwealth Home Support Programme (CHSP) helps older people to access entry-level support services to remain living independently and safely at home and in their community.
 Services available under the CHSP include domestic assistance, personal care, social support, allied health and respite services.
-Table 14A.22 provides a full list of CHSP services
+Table 14A.19 provides a full list of CHSP services.

 - the Home Care Packages Program helps people with complex care needs to live independently in their own homes.
 There are four levels of care ranging from low level care needs (Home Care Package Level 1) to high care needs (Home Care Package Level 4).
 Services provided under these packages are tailored to the individual and might include personal care (such as showering), support services (such as cleaning) and/or clinical care (such as nursing and allied health support).
-As at 30 June 2021, 176 105 people were recipients of Home Care Packages, of which 40.3 per cent received a Home Care Package Level 2 (table 14A.9)
+As at 30 June 2022, 215 743 people were recipients of Home Care Packages, of which 41.2 per cent received a Home Care Package Level 2 (table 14A.9).

 - Department of Veterans’ Affairs (DVA) community care for eligible veterans — Veteran Home Care (VHC) services provide domestic assistance, home and garden maintenance, and respite for people with low care needs; DVA community nursing services provide acute/post-acute support and maintenance and palliative care for people with high care needs or disability.
-In 2020-21, 35 659 older veterans were approved for VHC services and 12 187 older veterans received community nursing services, representing 27.7 and 9.5 per cent of older eligible veterans respectively (table 14A.7).
+In 2021-22, 33 192 veterans aged 65 years and over were approved for VHC services (a decrease of 7.0 per cent compared to 2020-21) and 10 726 veterans aged 65 years and over received community nursing services (a decrease of 15.1 per cent compared to 2020-21).
+VHC and community nursing service user numbers represent approximately 28.7 and 9.3 per cent of older eligible veterans respectively (table 14A.7-8).

 Residential care services